 The company also provides gas and electricity to more than 140,000 Scottish customers and is the biggest supplier of electricity by volume in Great Britain.
 It is the largest supplier to British businesses, including supplying 98 per cent of public sector bodies in Scotland after being awarded the country’s largest electricity supply contract by annual volume from April 2013.
 It offers innovative energy systems for commercial customers and digital innovation for customers at home.
-EDF Energy has also launched its own innovation accelerator, Blue Lab, which focuses on making customers’ lives easier.

 EDF Energy is leading the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C. This will provide low carbon electricity to meet 7% of UK demand.
 The project is already making a positive impact on the local and national economy, British industry, as well as boosting skills and education.
 EDF Energy also invests in a range of low carbon technologies including renewables and battery storage.
 It is applying research and development expertise to improve the performance of existing generation and developing the potential of new technologies.